Information on potential strike action affecting waste and recycling services 12-18 June and 26 June-9 July.

 How to manage your own care and stay independent

-By providing a wide range of information, advice and guidance we aim to help you take more control in managing your own care to have your needs met in ways that best suit you.
+You can find a range of information, advice and guidance to help you take more control in managing your own care to have your needs met in ways that best suit you.

-Our Find information for adults, children and families website includes details about local organisations, services and support as well as community groups, events and activities in your area to help you stay independent and active.
+Find our information for adults pages for details of local organisations, support, community groups, events and activities to help you stay independent and active.

 What you might need help with

-This can include equipment to help with the daily tasks you are finding difficult, technology to create a safer home environment, or an assessment to work out the help required for your care and support needs.
-We can also signpost you to the help and support available locally.
+You may need help with equipment to help with the daily tasks you are finding difficult, technology to create a safer home environment or an assessment to work out the help required for your care and support needs.

 Funding your care and support